netpple/netpple.github.io/_posts/2021-05-04-pid-namespace.md

 - its own process tree ~ separate view of process hierarchy

-With the introduction of Linux namespaces, it became possible to have multiple “nested” process trees.
-Each process tree can have an entirely isolated set of processes.
-This can ensure that processes belonging to one process tree cannot inspect or kill - in fact cannot even know of the existence of - processes in other sibling or parent process trees.

 ### pid 1 (init process) in a namespace
 1. signal 처리를 해줘야 함
 2. reaping (zombie, orphan) 처리를 해줘야 함